superfly/corrosion/docs/CLI.md

 Needs a setting in config, probably to say where to connect to a consul instance.
 Has a single subcommand `sync`.

+This is a command that calls the API on a running Corrosion agent.

 ```
 Usage: corrosion consul [OPTIONS] <COMMAND>